Skip to content

 Setting Description

-Batch Size Entries per API request during reindexing (1-200, default 50)
+Batch Size Entries or chunks embedded per request during reindexing (1-200, default 50)

-Preferred Context Size Recent messages used to build the search query (default 6)
+Preferred Context Size Recent messages used to build the chat-memory search query (default 6, max 64)

 Tips